FionaWright/CherryPip/Notes/PLAN.md

 ## PT-TODO:

-- Detect and enable PT-features
+- Share InstanceData/Vertex
-- Create the TLAS and BLAS
+- New PathTracer class that contains FullScreenTriangle, TLAS and structured vertex/index buffer buffer and instanceData buffer
--
+- Create structured buffers and pass them in